Top 10 Best First Cars

 The Vauxhall Corsa is another of the country’s favourite models.
 This sporty family hatchback is competitively priced and boasts loads more spec than many rivals.

-With an attractive interior finish and impressive build quality, the base three-door Corsa achieves up to 43.5 miles to the gallon and is economical to insure, with the lower spec engines sitting in insurance groups three and four.
+With an attractive interior finish and impressive build quality, the base model Corsa achieves up to 43.5 miles to the gallon and is economical to insure, with the lower spec engines sitting in insurance groups three and four.

 The base engine may be the cheapest outright but it’s only really suited to lower speeds, which is ideal if you’re not venturing out of town.
 If you’re planning to tackle the motorway regularly, look at the mid-range engines for the power you’ll need.